 NUFP Program Components

-On-campus Mentorship: Fellows and their Mentors participate in an ongoing exchange designed to provide the Fellow with a chance to develop a sense of what a career in student affairs or higher education might be like.
+On-Campus Mentorship: Fellows and their Mentors participate in an ongoing exchange designed to provide the Fellow with a chance to develop a sense of what a career in student affairs or higher education might be like.
 Meetings should be taking place, at minimum, once a month for at least one hour.
-Topics that should be discussed will be provided to both the Mentor and Mentee to maximize the mentoring experience.
+Topics that should be discussed will be provided to both the Mentor and Fellow to maximize the mentoring experience.

-NUFP Learning Outcomes
+NUFP Learning Outcomes and Example Activities

 Writing, Research, and Presentation Skills